 Common symptoms of a Bankart lesion include:

-1) A Feeling of Instability: the shoulder may feel weak and as if it is going to dislocate again, with actions such as throwing.
+The shoulder may feel weak and as if it is going to dislocate again, with actions such as throwing.
 A common complaint is “I just don’t trust my shoulder anymore”

-3) Pain: an aching pain which tends to be diffuse rather than in one spot
+People with a glenoid labrum tear often complain of an aching pain which tends to be diffuse rather than in one spot

 There are two treatment options for Bankart lesions, surgical and non-surgical.
 The right treatment will depend on factors such as age, activity levels and levels of instability.